 But that doesn't mean it's pure!

-This article focuses on the adverse effects of iron in water and ways to detect it, with a special focus on how to remove iron from water at home.
+This article focuses on the adverse effects of iron in water and ways to detect it, with a special focus on how to remove iron from well water and maintain clean, safe water at home.

 How to detect the presence of iron in water